flyntwp/flynt/docs/getting-started/dynamic-component.md

 <a href="/add-link" class="source-note">To dig into this more, read through the full flowchart in the Flynt Core plugin documentation.</a>

-## 3.5 Taking our Module Further
+## 3.5 Taking our Component Further
-Since we are making an image slider, let's use `field.json` to add a gallery field to our module:
+Since we are making an image slider, let's use `field.json` to add a gallery field to our component:

 ```json
 {